Support-Symplenormics/clickatell-python/README.md

 1. Installation
 ------------------

-You can install this library via PIP as part of you requirements file.
+You can install this library via PIP as part of your requirements file.

 ```
 pip install clickatell-platform